Here is my pin badge collection, as of February 2020, from the English soccer clubs…

 A striker’s rate of return on investment.
 “We paid millions for that wanker, and his goal return is shit.”

 This is like saying “field” in the US but also kind of means stadium.
-It’s a little vague to me, but I think it’s like the stadium plus the pitch equals the ground.
+It’s a little vague to me, though I try to explain ground vs stadium here.
+I think it’s like the stadium plus the pitch equals the ground.

 Pete bumps into Joe and Joe falls down.
 Pete is whistled for a foul.
 Now, if you’re a neutral and you think it shouldn’t have been a foul, you’d say that was harsh.
 If Pete is on your team, Joe is a cheat and soft and needs to get the fuck up.
 If Joe is on your team, Pete should be sent off.